pkgw/conda-recipes/dockerfiles/jupyter-py2-astrostack/README.md

 correspondingly quickly.

 You need a Google Cloud project that’s got the Compute Engine enabled, which means you need to enable billing.
-You also need to make sure that `root` is logged in to you GCloud setup since `gcloud` needs to sub-invoke `docker` which needs to be root.
-Then there are other bits to set up that aren’t documented well.
+(If you run `docker` as root, you also need to make sure that `root` is logged in to you GCloud setup since `gcloud` needs to sub-invoke `docker`) Then there are other bits to set up that aren’t documented well.
 In my local environment:

 ```
 $ export PROJECT_ID=gcloud-docker-testbed
-$ sudo /a/google-cloud-sdk/bin/gcloud auth login
+$ /a/google-cloud-sdk/bin/gcloud auth login
-$ sudo /a/google-cloud-sdk/bin/gcloud config set project $PROJECT_ID
+$ /a/google-cloud-sdk/bin/gcloud config set project $PROJECT_ID
 $ gcloud config set project $PROJECT_ID
 $ gcloud config set compute/zone us-central1-a
 ```